etjoy82/Recursive-Intelligence-Expansion/README.md

 If you're unsure where to begin, here are a few suggested starting points based on your interests:

 - 😊 [Plain and Simple Practical Explanation of RIEM{}](#general-audience): Perfect for everyone to understand in under five minutes!
-- 🔎 [Quickstart Guide](#quickstart-guide-explore-the-triple-speculative-lens-with-rumia): Dive right into hands-on experience by exploring the Triple Speculative Lens (TSL) with RUMIA.
+- 🔎 [Quickstart Guide: Use RUMIA to Explore Recursive Intelligence](#quickstart-guide-explore-the-triple-speculative-lens-with-rumia): Dive right into hands-on experience by exploring the Triple Speculative Lens (TSL) with RUMIA.
 - 📖 [Core Concepts](#core-concepts): Build a strong foundational understanding of recursive intelligence, speculative thinking, and non-predatory AI by visiting the Core Concepts section.
 - 🌿 <a href="https://chatgpt.com/g/g-67e424672e188191903d3dca35744581-rumia-ulamp-npnaai-tsl-expert-system">
 Live RUMIA GPT</a>: Experience RIEM{} in action by interacting with the RUMIA GPT, a live implementation of recursive intelligence.
 Ask questions, explore speculative scenarios, or challenge it with complex thought experiments.
 Pay special attention to RUMIA’s conversation starters.
 They weave an infinite spiral, guiding you to recurse with RUMIA through fractal realms of thought.